mrmukto/inheritance/README.md

-#Proper way to use Inheritance and implementation of interface
+Proper way to use Inheritance and implementation of interface . inheritance and interface.
-#inheritance and interface
-#Kotlin Inhertance and interface
+#Kotlin Inhertance and interface.